Manchester Hydraulic Power: History

 While Joseph Bramah had registered a patent for the distribution of high-pressure water via a ring main at the London Patent Office on 29 April 1812, and engineer William Armstrong had installed hydraulic systems for single customers from the 1840s, the first installation of a public hydraulic power network became operational in Kingston upon Hull in 1876.
 Edward B. Ellington was responsible, and created the General Hydraulic Power Company, from which developed the London Hydraulic Power Company.
-With the technology tested, and Ellington's model of marketing hydraulic power as a public utility having proved successful, Manchester Corporation obtained an act of Parliament authorising it to build a network to distribute hydraulic power to the city in 1891.
+With the technology tested, and Ellington's model of marketing hydraulic power as a public utility having proved successful, Manchester Corporation obtained an act of Parliament, the Manchester Corporation Act 1891 (54 & 55 Vict. c. ccvii), authorising it to build a network to distribute hydraulic power to the city in 1891.

 The corporation had the advantage over a private company in that it did not have to apply for permission to dig up the streets to install the network of high-pressure water mains.
 The pumping station was situated on Whitworth Street West, between Oxford Road railway station and the Rochdale Canal.
 Its working pressure was set at 1120 psi, much higher than the 700 psi of the London system, because it was expected that much of the power would be used for baling cotton, and the extra pressure was dictated by the design of existing baling equipment.
 Pressure was supplied by six triple-expansion steam engines, rated at 200 hp each, and was maintained by two hydraulic accumulators, with pistons of 18 in diameter, a stroke of 23 ft, and loaded with 127 tonnes.
 The equipment was supplied by Ellington's company.
 Installation was completed by 1894, and by 1895 there were 12 miles (19 km) of hydraulic pipes under the city streets, providing power for 247 machines.

 Demand was high, and a second pumping station commenced operation on 6 July 1899.
 It was constructed at Pott Street in Ancoats, close to the Rochdale Canal, and had four pumping engines and two accumulators.
 The number of engines was increased to seven, six of 210 hp and one of 350 hp.
 A third pumping station was soon required and was constructed between Water Street and the River Irwell.
 It had two accumulators, and six steam engines.
 Coal for the engines was delivered by boat, and it began operating on 14 October 1909.
 Although all three pumping stations were situated beside waterways, its water supply was obtained from boreholes.
 The borehole at Whitworth Street was 613 ft deep, and water at all three was raised by compressed air delivery systems, which lasted until 1948, when they were superseded by submersible pumps.
-By the 1930s, the system had grown to 35 miles (56 km) of pipes working some 2400 machines.
+By the 1930s, the system had grown to 35 miles (56 km) of pipes working some 2,400 machines.